How to pre-order the Apple AirPods 4

 The AirPods pro are getting a software update this fall.

 During Monday's It's Glowtime iPhone 16 launch event, Apple announced a new generation the AirPods 4.
 Last year, when Apple put a USB-C connector in the iPhone 15, it stuck one in the charging case for the second generation AirPods Pro, too.
-That's the version Apple is sticking with for now — but the buds are getting a ton of new hearing features as a software update this fall.
+That's the version Apple is sticking with for now — but the high-end buds are getting a ton of new hearing features as a software update this fall.
 The AirPods Max got some updates too, but the AirPods 4 were the only net-new audio devices.

 As for the new buds, the most notable features are probably addition of the optional active noise cancellation.
-They got for $129 without noise cancellation and $179 with it.
+They go for $129 without noise cancellation and $179 with it.
 They're available for preorder now and will land in stores on September 20.
 Here's how to pre-order them now.

-The new mid-tier Apple AirPods 4 have a new H2 chip and now support active noise cancelation and a transparancy mode, like the more expensive AirPods Pro.
-They also automatically switch modes depending on your environment and lower audio when you start talking.
+The new mid-tier Apple AirPods 4 have a new H2 chip and now support active noise cancelation and a transparancy mode, like the more expensive AirPods Pro — though the feature is only available on a more expensive version of the buds.
+It's $179 for ANC and $129 without it.
+If you do go for the pricier buds, they can also automatically switch modes depending on your environment and lower audio when you start talking.

 Other features include a new charging case that supports wireless charging or a wired USB-C connection.
 The case also now has a speaker to help you find it under your bed or driver's seat using the Find My app.